Checklist of Thyroid Symptoms in Women + What to do About it

 These types of symptoms are actually quite common among women who have hypothyroidism.

-Let's talk about the most common and discuss why then occur:
+Let's talk about the most common and discuss why they occur:

 #1.
 Menstrual Changes and Infertility

-The most common symptom experienced by women with hypothyroidism is a change to their sex hormones.
+The most common symptom experienced by women with hypothyroidism is a change in their sex hormones.

-Specifically these changes are seen in the estrogen and progesterone levels.
+Specifically, these changes are seen in the estrogen and progesterone levels (10).

 Studies have indicated that thyroid hormone is involved in the regulation of the menstrual cycle in women.